Competitor ComparisonStanleyLinkedInHead of Content

 The honest framing: if you're asking "Stanley or Griot?", you're probably asking the wrong question.

 Stanley is what you use when you want direct coaching on your individual LinkedIn writing.
 Griot is what you use when you want any AI tool — including whatever you'd use to write LinkedIn posts — to have accurate, live context about your brand.
+It's a one-time setup, not an ongoing subscription.
+Austin does the work with you, the system runs continuously, and your AI tools compound in accuracy over time.

 They don't compete for the same outcome.
 Stanley makes you a better writer at the output stage.
 Griot makes AI a more accurate writer for you at the input stage.